Skip to main content

 Tim Tam

-Australia's iconic chocolate biscuit consisting of two malted biscuits separated by chocolate cream filling, coated in chocolate.
-The famous Tim Tam Slam involves biting opposite corners and using it as a straw for hot drinks.
-Over 45 million packets sold annually - a true Australian institution.
+Australia's best-known chocolate biscuit: two malted biscuits with a chocolate cream filling, coated in chocolate.
+The Tim Tam Slam is the trick of biting off opposite corners and sucking a hot drink through it.
+More than 45 million packets sell each year.

 Vegemite